mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Importing a Function

-- How do we know that `customMessage` is a function?
+- How do we know that `customMessage` is a function? we could go to the export file and look, we can console.log it
-- Why are we passing "Nice to see you," and "Ava" to the `customMessage` function?
+- Why are we passing "Nice to see you," and "Ava" to the `customMessage` function? because the function expects two parameters and needs them to be called correctly.

 ```js
 import {